🔍 공개 퀴즈 검색

 What is 'chunking' in active reading?

-1. Reading one word at a time slowly
+1. Reading one word at a time very slowly

 2. Physically breaking books into pieces